johngavel/Terminal/README.md

 Written by John J. Gavel

 ## Simple Example
-I have set this example up on a Rasberry Pi Pico and connected Pins 1 and 2 for the serial port.
-This is a basic TTY cable connected to PUTTY on my main computer.
+I have set this example up on a Rasberry Pi Pico and set the USB to connect to the PC as a Serial Device.
 ```
 /*
-  HelloWorldPicoTerminal.ino - Pico Serial Terminal Example
+  USBSerialExample.ino - Pico Serial Terminal Example
-  Copyright (c) 2024 John J. Gavel.
+  Copyright (c) 2025 John J. Gavel.
 All right reserved.
 */
 #include <Terminal.h>

 // Actual Terminal Initialized with the Serial Stream
-Terminal terminal(&Serial1);
+Terminal terminal(&Serial);

 // Simple Hello World Example Command